WordPress Installation on Debian 12 with the LAMP Stack and PHP 8

 • Develop the database with a user.

-If you don’t have the LAMP stack installed, you can do it in this link.
+If the LAMP stack is not installed, you can do so via this link.

 Creation of VirtualHost

-We copy Apache’s default configuration file and rename it to wordpress.conf.
+We will copy Apache’s default configuration file and rename it as wordpress.conf.

 javiercruces@IWEB:/etc/apache2/sites-available$ sudo cp 000-default.conf wordpress.conf

-We set the virtual site, remember to change the ServerName and DocumentRoot.
+We will configure the virtual site; remember to modify the ServerName and DocumentRoot.

 <VirtualHost *:80>